-The motives of the page creator could be as asinine as getting a kick out of winding-up as many people as possible while sitting in a dark bedroom, to trying to lure people to an endgame malware delivery from an evil hacker lair.
+The motives of the page creator could be asinine as getting a kick out of winding people up while sitting in a dark bedroom, to luring them to an endgame malware delivery from an evil hacker lair.

 It doesn’t matter.
 The way to draw people in (so combating the problem of obscurity) remains the same.

-When reaction’s the name of the game, any worth a story might contain risks getting thrown under the bus for a hook of a headline pungent enough to ignite the attention span of the dickhead scroll-by commenters.
+When reaction’s the name of the game, any worth a story might contain risks getting thrown under the bus for a hook of a headline pungent enough to ignite the attention span of the dickhead scroll-by comment leavers.

 Having an inflammable substance like gluten just lying about is an absolute Heaven Send for anyone wanting to create a social media firestorm.
-A headline like ‘Gluten Intolerance Not Real, says Doctor’ will have numerous people chomping at the bit to comment and share in further perceived victory over arch nemesis Pussy Liberal (the snowflake that somehow also manages to pose the greatest threat).
+A headline like ‘Gluten Intolerance Not Real, says Doctor’ will have numerous people chomping at the bit to comment and share without a care for what the article might say or how valid it really is.

-And according to this particular article in so-called upper-brow rag The Independent – a grand total of, wait for it . . .
-14,000 people took part in the poll (though it also says 20th Century, not 21st – so who knows with these guys).
+According to this article in The Independent – a grand total of, wait for it, 14,000 people took part in the poll.

-If the headlines had run something like ‘Radio Times Poll of 14,000 People Says…’ how many people do you think would’ve read on or even that far?
+If the headline had run something like ‘Radio Times Poll of 14,000 People Says…’ how many people do you think would’ve cared what readers of it thought?

-As for the headlines used, the controversy they caused went far beyond Alan’s page.
+The controversy caused went far beyond Alan’s page.
 So much so, Metro decided it was worthy enough of a news story in its own right.